Are you searching for the best botanical gardens on Oahu? This guide from an Oahu, Hawaii local has everything that you

 While many of the botanical gardens on Oahu show just about any plant that can thrive in Hawaii’s climate, Waimea Valley Arboretum and Botanical Garden chooses to showcase Hawaiian and Polynesian plants in particular.
 This garden especially makes a point of clearly labelling each and every plant on the property – so plant lovers and gardeners, here’s your chance to study up!

 *Note: there is an entrance fee ($16 for adults with discounts for kamaaina and military) to visit Waimea Valley Arboretum and Botanical Garden.
-This entrance fee also grants you access to Waimea Falls.
+This entrance fee also grants you access to Waimea Falls, one of the easiest Oahu waterfalls to access.

 Koko Crater Botanical Garden

 Located within the famous Koko Crater (which is known for its challenging, 1,000-step hike), the Koko Crater Botanical Garden is a hidden gem.
 In my opinion, this may be the best botanical garden on Oahu.
 This garden has a two-mile loop filled with plants from all over the world – from the plants of Africa to the ones that make their home right here in Hawaii.

 While most plumerias are white with a bit of yellow, the plumerias at the Koko Crater Botanical Garden range from white to yellow to orange to pink!
 If you only take the time to see one section of the garden, this is the one that I recommend.